Official Government Website

 Institutional Offices FAQ

-Will county employees in the 12 institutional offices take a pay cut when they transition to the State Public Defender Office?
+Did employees in the 12 county institutional offices take a pay cut during the transition to the State Public Defender Office?

 The Idaho Legislature appropriated $49 million to the SPD for fiscal year 2025.
-The SPD and Idaho’s Division of Human Resources (DHR) have created a state-wide salary matrix.
-About 77% of oncoming SPD employees will receive a salary increase, 7% of employees’ salaries will remain the same, and 15% of employees will have a salary decrease from their current county pay rate.
+The SPD and Idaho’s Division of Human Resources (DHR) created a state-wide salary matrix.
+About 77% of oncoming SPD employees recieved a salary increase, 7% of employees’ salaries remained the same, and 15% of employees had a salary decrease from their former county pay rate.

 What we found over the last few months were significant discrepancies in some rates across the state.
 The salary matrix levels those out.

-What will happen to the vacation and sick time county employees have accumulated?
+What happened to vacation and sick time former county employees have accumulated?

-By statute, county employees can bring up to 40 hours each of vacation and sick time with them when they join the State Public Defender Office.
-Counties’ policies govern whether county employees are compensated for their remaining county vacation and sick time.
+By statute, county employees were able to bring up to 40 hours each of vacation and sick time with them when they joined the State Public Defender Office.

 Yes.
-Beginning in July, all lawyers and staff working on public defense in Idaho will need to enter their cases into LegalServer.
+All lawyers and staff working on public defense in Idaho need to enter their cases into the LegalServer case management system.
 It is essential for every public defender in the State to use the same CMS.

 How does the LegalServer CMS work?